benmmari/genetic-algorithm-example/README.md

 # Genetic Algorithm Example

 ## Purpose
 The purpose of this program is to illustrate the problem solving capabilities of genetic algorithms.
-The program will start off with a list of random 'solutions' i.e organisms, then it will continuously iterate through progressive generations, only stopping when the fittest organism has reached the global maximum.
-The fitness calculation is based on the similarity of the organism and the provided solution.
-Note that the organisms do not know what the solution is, they are just guided by selective pressure over many generations.
+The program will start off with a list of randomly generated 'solutions' i.e organisms, then it will continuously iterate through progressive generations, only stopping when the fittest organism has reached the global maximum.
+In order to determine the fitness of an organism, the program compares the organisms ordered gene output to the provided solution.
+The organisms themselves do not know what the solution is, they are just guided by selective pressure over many generations.

 ## The Basics
 An Organism is made up of a group of Chromosomes and a Chromosome is comprised of a number of Genes.
-In this program each Organism needs to have an even number of Chromosomes and each Chromosome is made up of one Gene.
-In this current version of the program, a Gene can be value from a set of values that consists of the 26 letters in the English Alphabet as well as the underscore (i.e [A,B,C...X,Y,Z,\_]).
-The provided solution must be an even combination of these characters.
+In the current version of the program each Organism is made up of an even number of Chromosomes and each Chromosome is made up of one Gene.
+A Gene can be value from a set of characters that consists of the 26 letters in the English Alphabet as well as the underscore character (i.e [A,B,C...X,Y,Z,\_]).
+The provided solution must be any even combination of these characters.

 I.e "\_WE\_", "EVOLVE", "OVER", "MILLENIA"

 ## The Algorithm

-In each iteration the following takes place:
+In each iteration of the algorithm the following takes place (after the initial population has been created):
-1. Sorting of the population by organism fitness (defined by the fitness calculation)
+1. Sorting of the population by organism fitness
-2. Killing off of half of the population, based on fitness ranking
+2. Culling the lower half the population
 3. Reproduction of the remaining organisms

    During reproduction, each parent contributes half of it's chromosomes to the child.

    After the parents have contributed their chromosomes to the child, there will be a random mutation that takes place within the child organism, which will replace one of the randomly selected genes with a gene from the possible set of genes.

 ## Definitions
 population capacity - integer - the maximum capacity of the population.
 initial population size - integer - how many organisms in the first generation.